 - refining mixdown and mastering techniques

-Bougaïeff completed a PhD in minimal techno at the University of Huddersfield, and has been invited to speak at numerous universities and industry events.
+Bougaïeff completed a PhD on minimal techno at the University of Huddersfield and holds a degree in electroacoustic composition from the Montreal Conservatory of Music.
+He is regularly invited to speak at universities and industry events.

 “His compositional and production skills are extraordinarily highly developed, and his development of new electronic music curriculum is very timely.
 Students loved working with him, and the mixture he has of the kudos of a well connected signed artist, and a highly trained and qualified musician, is the perfect background for his expanding work as a tutor and lecturer.
 I can recommend his classes very highly and unreservedly.”Prof. Rupert Till PhD FHEA CMgr MCMI (University of Huddersfield)